-There are three main sightseeing areas at Mycenae, a few minutes’ walk from each other.
+The three main sightseeing areas at Mycenae are a few minutes’ walk from one another.
 The archaeological ruins consist of the walled city of Mycenae atop the hill called the acropolis.
 Here you’ll find the famous Lion Gate entrance, Grave Circle A that yielded precious artifacts, and the ruins of the palace.
 Below the site is the museum, housing artifacts that were found here.
 Finally, as impressive as anything here, is the Treasury of Atreus — a huge domed tomb, located about 300 yards away from the main site (along the main road).
-There are a handful of other ruins and tombs scattered around the area, but stick to these three to start your visit.
 Allow an hour for the site, a half-hour for the museum, and a half-hour for the Treasury of Atreus.
-Mycenae is 18 miles north of Nafplio (on the way to the major E65 expressway) — it's easiest to drive there.
-Tel.
-275-107-6585 (at Mycenae) or 275-202-7502 (in Nafplio).
+It makes for a handy half-day side-trip from Nafplio, and can be combined conveniently with the Theater of Epidavros for a full day of ancient sight-hopping (best by car).

-These days the famous theater is Epidavros' star attraction.
+Epidavros’ theater is its star attraction.
 It’s the finest and best-preserved of all of Greece’s ancient theaters — and that’s saying something in a country with 132 of them.
 Epidavros also has some (far) less interesting sights.
 The once-great sanctuary is now just a lonely field of rubble.
-A small Archaeological Museum displays a few crumbled fragments of statuary.
-The stadium is under renovation and closed to visitors.
+The small Archaeological Museum displays a few crumbled fragments of statuary.
 But the theater alone makes Epidavros worth the side-trip.
-It's a 40-minute drive east of Nafplio, along winding roads.
 Budget two to three hours for the round-trip excursion from Nafplio.
-You can see the entire site in an hour, but it’s delightful to linger at the theater (tel.
-273-502-2009).
+You can see the entire site in an hour, but it’s delightful to linger at the theater.